California Consenting Adult Sex Act

-The Consenting Adult Sex Bill (Assembly Bill 489) is a consenting adult law, passed in California in 1975 and effective in January 1976, that repealed the sodomy law in California so that it applied only in criminal situations and made gay sex legal for the first time.
-George Moscone, an early proponent of gay rights, in conjunction with his friend and ally in the Assembly, Willie Brown, managed to get the bill passed, 21-20, repealing the existing Californian laws against sodomy.
-The amendment was signed into law by California Governor Jerry Brown.
-The Assembly had a much easier time passing the bill, with final vote on AB 489 being 45-26.
-Gov. Brown signed the bill on May 12, 1975.
+The Consenting Adult Sex Law (Assembly Bill 489) is a Californian piece of legislation which decriminalized private and consensual gay sex.
+Its main promoters were George Moscone, an early proponent of gay rights, and his friend and ally Willie Brown, who was serving in the California Assembly at the time.
+The bill passed in the Senate by a vote of 21 to 20 and in the Assembly by a vote of 45 to 26.
+It was signed into law by Governor Jerry Brown on May 12, 1975, which came into effect in January 1976.

-Assemblyman Brown introduced the bill in 1970, resulting in a five-year fight in the legislature.
+A previous bill to the same effect had been introduced in 1970 but had failed to garner enough support to pass.

 History

-During the late 19th and early 20th centuries, sodomy was often considered a “crime against nature” due to the fact that engaging in this form of intercourse disallows any possibility for procreation.
+During the late 19th and early 20th centuries, sodomy was often considered a “crime against nature” due to the fact that engaging in this act disallows any possibility for procreation.
 Sodomy is defined as being "sexual contact that takes place between the penis of one person and the anus of another person."
 These laws were extended by state legislation to include oral sex performed on a man or a woman.
 Observations were then made on the people who committed the crime and the majority of offenders did such acts with minors.
 Despite improvements on laws protecting minors in cases of molestation, sodomy was still the primary charge.

 Assembly Bill 489

 The bill decriminalized sex that is non-procreational and protected minors who could not legally consent.
-The 1975 California bill states, "This bill removes criminal sanctions from adulterous cohabitation; and it removes specific criminal sanctions from sodomy and oral copulation except: (1) when the sodomy or oral copulation is committed with a minor or by force, violence, duress, menace or threat of great bodily harm."
-The focus was then set by Brown and Moscone to be on the consent of the adult for the sexual act and not the act itself.
+Its text says "This bill removes criminal sanctions from adulterous cohabitation; and it removes specific criminal sanctions from sodomy and oral copulation except: (1) when the sodomy or oral copulation is committed with a minor or by force, violence, duress, menace or threat of great bodily harm."

-Legal precedents

-Bowers v.
-Hardwick

-In Georgia in 1986, two men were walked in on while engaging in consensual sodomy in the privacy of a home.
-Hardwick, the respondent, took the case to the Court of Appeals after the Federal District Court denied his challenging of the constitutionality of the sodomy laws.
-After judgment, it was decided that since not all Court of Appeals had the same ruling over Hardwick’s claim, the matter at hand is whether or not Federal Constitution holds a fundamental right for homosexuals to engage in sodomy (source).

-Hardwick felt like he was set up for failure as a “practicing homosexual.”
-From precedent, the Due Process Law of the Fourteenth Amendment did not extend to private acts in the home for his case.
-In the end, the rulings of the Appeals Court were reversed.